-The initial version of the proposed NETIDE architecture is shown in Figure 16.
-The high level architecture of NETIDE.
-It is proposed that Pyretic will be the development language for the abstracted controller which will be integrated with an NETIDE Interpreter via an Abstract API (IRF).
+The current NETIDE architecture is shown in Figure 18.
+Pyretic is the development language for the abstracted controller which is integrated with an NetIDE Interpreter via an Abstract API (IRF).
 The NetIDE Interpreter adds the targeted controller specific components such as REST API's etc. Pyretic is one member of the Frenetic family of SDN programming languages (also under development is Frenetic-OCaml: embedded and implemented in OCaml).
 Pyretic enables network programmers and operators to write succinct modular network applications by providing abstractions.
 Pyretic is both a programmer-friendly domain-specific language embedded in Python and the runtime system that implements programs written in the Pyretic language on network switches.